Master of Audiology

 There are a number of scholarships available to MAud students – see the Department's website for details.

-Admission to the Master’s degree is based on the evaluation of evidence of your ability to undertake postgraduate study in a specialist field of inquiry or professional practice.
+Admission to the Master’s degree is based on the evaluation of your ability to undertake postgraduate study in a specialist field of inquiry or professional practice.
 The primary basis for selection is on academic merit, however consideration may also be given to other factors.

 - been admitted with equivalent status to the above by the University.